Natural selection in compartmentalized environment with reshuffling: Introduction

-Here we present a more general description of the compartmentalized selection problem, that we initiate on a model related to \emph{in vitro} evolution experiments in droplets with self-selection.
-We consider an infinite population in an emulsion of infinite number of identical droplets, where the reproduction happens at discrete moments of time, the generations do not overlap, and the population is randomly redistributed at each cycle.
+Here we present a more general description of the compartmentalized selection problem, that we initially motivate on a model related to \emph{in vitro} evolution experiments in droplets, but which may apply also to biological situations.
+We consider an infinite population distributed in an infinite number of identical compartments, where the reproduction happens at discrete moments of time, the generations do not overlap, and the population is randomly redistributed at each cycle.
 We take into account only selection and ignore mutations and stochasticity.
 We derive, and solve for special cases, the update equation that defines the temporal evolution of the phenotypic distribution.
-Such approach explicitly incorporates the dependence of the selection pressure on the population density in the emulsion.
+Such approach explicitly incorporates the dependence of the selection pressure on the mean occupancy of droplets in the emulsion.

 The structure of the article is the following.
 Section~\ref{model} gives the detailed description of the model.
-Section~\ref{selection-arbitrary} deals with the general theory for an additive activity and a linear activity-fitness dependence.
-There we derive the probability distribution densities of a real fitness experienced by a given phenotype in the emulsion for an arbitrary initial library.
+Section~\ref{selection-arbitrary} deals with the general theory for an additive phenotype and a linear phenotype-fitness dependence.
+There we derive the probability distribution densities of a fitness experienced by a given phenotype in the emulsion for an arbitrary initial library.
 This allows to write the general update equation for the evolution of the library in course of selection.
-In section~\ref{trajectory} we study some general properties of solutions to Cauchy problems for the derived update equation.
+In Section~\ref{trajectory} we study some general properties of solutions to Cauchy problems for the derived update equation.
 We also obtain exact solutions for some special cases.
-Section~\ref{nonlinear} deals with generalizations to nonlinear activity-fitness dependences, including polynomial functions and sums of exponentials.
-We also demonstrate how, at least in principle, to deal with an arbitrary continuous activity-fitness dependence using already established results.
-In section~\ref{nonadditive} we outline the framework to capture more general situations like non-Poissonian distribution of individuals in the emulsion, nonadditive activity in droplet, and multiple trait phenotype.
-Finally, in section~\ref{numerical} we provide the results of numerical simulations to test some predictions from previous sections.
+Section~\ref{nonlinear} deals with generalizations to nonlinear phenotype-fitness dependencies, including polynomial functions and sums of exponentials.
+We also demonstrate how, at least in principle, to deal with an arbitrary continuous phenotype-fitness dependence using already established results.
+In Section~\ref{nonadditive} we outline the framework to capture more general situations like a non-Poissonian distribution of individuals in the compartments, nonadditive phenotype, and multiple traits.
+In Section~\ref{numerical} we provide the results of numerical simulations to test some predictions from previous sections.
+Finally, we briefly discuss the result and their relevance to biological situations.
 Technical introduction and detailed mathematical proofs are given in appendices.